yorak/CVRPFeatureExtractors/README.md

 * scipy - for convenient distance matrix calculation and statistics
 * networkx - for calculating digraph nearest neighbor features
 * matplotlib and PIL (OPTIONAL) - for plotting clusters (analyze_clusters.py only)
-* VRPH (init routine)
+* [custom VRPH](https://github.com/yorak/VRPH/tree/local_search_stats) init executable - used for local search probing
+* SYMPHONY branch-and-cut solver - used for MIP probing
+* [custom ACOTSP](https://github.com/juherask/ACOTSP) TSP solver - has an option to disable ant system, used to solve TSPs fast and accurately in estimation of constraint tightness

 # TODO

 * Add support for XML CVRP instances (use helpers.cvrp_rkm16_io/read_TSPLIB_CVRP() as a template)
 * Add a command line user interface to main.py, e.g., by using argparse
+* Try to find the ACOTSP from the `solvers` folder before resorting to hard coded path for the exe
-* Write unittests to verify correct operation of the extractors
+* Write unit tests to verify correct operation of the extractors